 Digital camera technology is pretty incredible these days.
 The features and functions can make them a dream to work with, and the images can be stunning.
 For a while, it looked like film photography would soon be a thing of the past.

 But film is far from dead.
-In fact, analogue photography is having a renaissance.
-For some photographers, film is still king.
+In fact, analog photography is having a renaissance.
+For some photographers, shooting film is still king.
 And many digital users are now dusting off their old 35mm machines.

 We’ve created a list of the 25 best film photographers working today.
-Not only will their work demonstrate that film is not dead, but they may also inspire you to pick up your own analogue camera!
+Not only will their work demonstrate that film is not dead, but they may also inspire you to pick up your own analog camera!

 For all the technological mastery of the modern digital camera, there’s a quality to film that can’t be replicated.
 It’s hard to say what this quality is exactly.
-There’s a deep textural aesthetic created by the chemical reaction of light hitting film that digital can’t replace.
+There’s a deep textural aesthetic created by the chemical reaction of light hitting film.
+Digital photography can’t replace it.

 Capturing on film creates a classic feel that carries much more emotion than simple digital images.
 The film grain and lower dynamic range can actually make film photographs more interesting.

 25 Influential Film Photographers You Should Follow

-Whether you’re interested in landscape, fashion, or documentary, we’re sure you’ll find something that interests you in this list of the 25 best film photographers to follow in 2021.
+Are you interested in landscape, fashion, or documentary?
+We’re sure you’ll find something interesting in this list of the 25 best film photographers to follow.

 Dan Rubin is one of the leading practitioners of contemporary film photography.
 He is a master of the 35mm and medium format camera.

 Much of his work is natural and candid, but he still knows how to curate a scene.
-His collection demonstrates he can find shot as well and construct them.
+His collection demonstrates he can find shots as well and construct them.

-Lucy and her Leica M10 are inseparable.
+Lucy and her Leica 35mm are inseparable.
 Together, they capture the bright and the beautiful.

 Lucy, as you can see from her work, is drawn to the sea.
-Her mastery of 35mm technique allows her to express the joy and enjoyment of being on the shore.
+Her mastery of the 35mm technique allows her to express the joy and enjoyment of being on the shore.
 Water and sunlight are recurring motifs throughout her work.